zarvis-ai/community/docs/zarvis_yaml/example.rst

       dockerfile: {}          # make sure empty object is assigned.

-For complete example, please see :doc:`../examples`
+For a complete example, please see :doc:`../examples`

 .. include:: ../ref.rst